-When two or more people join hands to set up an enterprise and share its gains and losses, they are said to be in partnership.
-Section 4 of the Indian Partnership Act 1932 states partnership as the ‘association between people who have consented to share the profits of an enterprise carried on by all or any of them acting for all’.
+When two or more people join hands to set up an enterprise and share its gains and losses, they are said to be in a partnership.
+Section 4 of the Indian Partnership Act 1932 states partnership as the association between people who have consented to share the profits of an enterprise carried by all or any of them acting for all.

-- Sharing of Profit: Another significant component of the partnership is, the accord between partners has to share gains and losses of a trading concern.
-However, the definition held in the Partnership Act elucidates – partnership as an association between people who have consented to share the gains of a business, the sharing of loss is implicit.
-Hence, sharing of gains and losses is vital.
+Sharing of profit: Another significant component of the partnership is the accord between partners to share the gains and losses of a trading concern.
+However, the definition held in the Partnership Act elucidates partnership as an association between the people who have consented to share the gains of a business.
+The sharing of loss is implicit.
+Hence, the sharing of gains and losses is vital.

-The above mentioned is the concept that is explained in detail about the Nature of Partnership for the class 12 students.
-To know more, stay tuned to BYJU’S.
+This concept explains in detail about the Nature of Partnership for the class 12 students.
+To know more, stay tuned to our website.